softwaresaved/international-survey-2022-deprecated/_country/germany.md

 ### Questions in this section

 * Where was your previous job based? (single choice)
-* What were the reasons to choose the current job? (ranking)
+* Rank the following factors dependent on how strongly they influenced your decision to accept your current position (ranking)

 ### Where the previous job was based